NosamKram/Project_2-Crowdfunding_ETL/README.md

 The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

 Create the Contacts DataFrame: Choose from 2 options (1. use python dictionary methods.
 2. use regular expressions)
+Note: I used Option 1 with the help of Sandhya Kumari as my tutor

 Create the Crowdfunding Database Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..